This post contains affiliate links. Please see our disclosure policy.

 - When you want to bake them.
 Allow them to thaw slightly, roll in cinnamon sugar mixutre.

-You can freeze the cookies once they're baked.
-Place cool cookies into a zip lock bag or wrap bundles of 5 in plastic wrap.
+Baked Cookies – You can freeze the cookies once they’re baked.
+Place cool cookies into a resealable plastic bag or freezer-safe container.
 Allow to thaw at room temp before enjoying your snickerdoodles.

 Frequently Asked Questions